MichaelSalSail/CSC322_TEAMJ/README.md

 ### CSC 322 - SOFTWARE ENGINEERING

-## This is our team project, it is 25% of the final grade!

 ## Michael Salamon, Daniel Dong, Daniel Hernandez, Jahed Prince

 **THIS IS OUR COMPLETE REPOSITORY**